NVlabs/gbrl/docs/quickstart.rst

 .. note::

-   CUDA installation via anaconda may not install the full CUDAToolkit.
+   CUDA installation via Anaconda may not install the full CUDAToolkit.

-   Run ``conda install cuda -c nvidia`` to install the full CUDAToolkit.
+   Make sure that Anaconda is up-to-date and run ``conda install cuda -c nvidia`` to install the full CUDAToolkit.

+   Anaconda might still cause issues with CUDA.
+In such case, set ``CUDACXX`` and ``CUDA_HOME`` to the non-conda location.
+For example on Linux, the non-conda location of NVCC can be found by running ``which nvcc`` while Anaconda is deactivated.

 For integration with Microsoft Visual Studio, copy the following files: